 Men and women opt for chin augmentation so they have improved balance and better proportion to their faces.
 The combination of a prominent nose and receding chin is what draws many to the plastic surgeon’s office.
 Sometimes, a chin implant is all that is needed to achieve a balanced profile.
 Other times rhinoplasty surgery, or a nose job, in combination with the chin implant will give a person that balance her or she is seeking.
-First with men, we often hear the term “weak” in describing someone whose chin is deficient.
+First, with men, we often hear the term “weak” in describing someone whose chin is deficient.
 That word, weak, is obviously not the way most men would want to be described.
-For a man, having a weak chin can be detrimental on his psyche, making him feel less masculine.
+For a man, having a weak chin can be detrimental to his psyche, making him feel less masculine.
 Next, the ideal feminine face may have softer features, but it also maintains a definite balance in terms of proportions of the nose and chin.
 The combination of a prominent nose and a receding chin is certainly not optimal.
-For both men and women chin augmentation with an implant or advancement of the bone in the chin area can bring balance and better proportion and can help define the face by increasing projection and creating more distinctive features.
+For both men and women, chin augmentation with an implant or advancement of the bone in the chin area can bring balance and better proportion and can help define the face by increasing projection and creating more distinctive features.

 Am I a good candidate?

 Patients with a receding chin or a weak chin or have a rounded face are obviously the best candidates for a chin implant.
 If you have a chin that looks too small in comparison with other facial features, you would also benefit from this.
 For example, a chin implant can improve the neckline or make a large nose appear smaller, and help balance out the facial features.
 Additionally, an optimal candidate is in good health, has no underlying medical conditions, and has realistic expectations of the surgery’s outcome.